Confused about your career after 12th?

 ย

-At school Of Aeronautics of Aircraft Maintenance Engineering (SOACET) AME program is structured to provide deep theoretical and practical knowledge to students with hands-on practical training.
+At School Of Aeronautics, Neemrana (SOACET) AME program is structured to provide deep theoretical and practical knowledge to students with hands-on practical training.
 AME Course duration aims to prepare individuals for a brighter future in the field of aviation.

 The Aircraft Maintenance Engineering is a 2 year course at SOACET comprised of four semesters.